eldur1/erlebnis/README.md

 - `npm run clean` : clean the `dist` folder.

+## Syntax & naming convention
+– `Function written in camelCase`
+– `r as beginning of variable mean random`

 ## Web project of generative website
 Web experimental art :
 An attempt to generate a website to provide a unique experience